EffectOrientedProgramming/EOPCode/README.md

 > export PATH="$PATH:/home/bob/.local/share/coursier/bin"
 ```

-Then enter these lines to give execute permission to Coursier, and install the
+Then enter these commands to give execute permission to Coursier and install the
 package:

 ```